slacy/minimongo/README.md

 * Support for the mongodb atomic operations like $inc, $push, $pull, etc.

+* Better support for nested Model objects.
+(Right now, nested data must be of a native Python type, not of another Model).

 # Feedback welcome!

 Please email github@slacy.com with comments, suggestions, or comment via